ayoolaolafenwa/PixelLib/Tutorials/video_ade20k.md

   segment_video.process_video_ade20k("video_path", frames_per_second= 15, output_video_name="path_to_output_video")
 ```

-This is the line of code that performs segmentation on an image and the segmentation is done in the ade20k's color format.
+This is the line of code that performs segmentation on the video and the segmentation is done in the ade20k's color format.
 This function takes in two parameters:

 **video_path:** the path to the video file we want to perform segmentation on.